-- a change in a previously adopted development plan in the Fell Block in Chile, resulting in a 2.4 mmbbl decrease. - (e) In Colombia, the extensions and discoveries are primary due to the Chiricoca, Jacamar, and Curucucu field discoveries in the Llanos 34 Block and the Tigana and Jacana field extensions in the Llanos 34 Block. - ^(f) For the year ended 31 December 2018, the Group's oil and condensate proved reserves were revised upward by 9.0 mmbbl.
-The primary factors leading to the above were: - -Better than expected performance from existing wells, from the Tigana and Jacana fields in the Llanos 34 Block, resulting in an increase of 15.4 mmbbl. -The impact of higher average oil prices resulting in a 0.7 mmbbl, 1.0 mmbbl and 0.3 mmbbl increase in reserves from the blocks in Colombia, Peru and Chile, respectively. - -Such increase was partially offset by a decrease in reserves mainly related to a change in a previously adopted development plan in Max, Tua, Chachalaca Sur, Tilo, and Jacamar fields in the Llanos 34 Block, resulting in a 6.3 mmbbl decrease.
-Also, lower than expected performance from existing wells in Fell Block, resulted in a 0.8 mmbbl decrease.
-Finally, revisions in Peru resulted in a 1.3 mmbbl decrease. - (9) In Colombia, the extensions and discoveries are primary due to the Tigana and Jacana fields appraisal wells and the Tigui field discovery in the Llanos 34 Block. - (h) Purchase of Minerals in place refers to the Aguada Baguales, El Porvenir, and Puesto Touquet fields acquisition during 2018.
-See Note 35.3 for further details.
+- (a) For the year ended December 31, 2017, the Group's oil and condensate proved reserves were revised upward by 4.3 mmbbl.
+The primary factors leading to the above were: - Better than expected performance from existing wells, from the Tigana and Jacana fields in the Llanos 34 Block, resulting in an increase of 3.8 mmbbl. - -The impact of higher average oil prices resulting in a 2.5 mmbbl and 0.4 mmbbl increase in reserves from the blocks in Colombia and Chile, respectively. - Such increase was partially offset by a decrease in reserves mainly related to a change in a previously adopted development plan in the Fell Block in Chile, resulting in a 2.4 mmbbl decrease. - (b) In Colombia, the extensions and discoveries are primary due to the Chiricoca, Jacamar, and Curucucu field discoveries in the Llanos 34 Block and the Tigana and Jacana field extensions in the Llanos 34 Block. - (c) For the year ended December 31, 2018, the Group's oil and condensate proved reserves were revised upward by 9.0 mmbbl.
+The primary factors leading to the above were: - Better than expected performance from existing wells, from the Tigana and Jacana fields in the Llanos 34 Block, resulting in an increase of 15.4 mmbbl. - The impact of higher average oil prices resulting in a 0.7 mmbbl, 1.0 mmbbl and 0.3 mmbbl increase in reserves from the blocks in Colombia, Peru and Chile, respectively. - Such increase was partially offset by a decrease in reserves mainly related to a change in a previously adopted development plan in Max, Tua, Chachalaca Sur, Tilo, and Jacamar fields in the Llanos 34 Block, resulting in a 6.3 mmbbl decrease.
+Also, lower than expected performance from existing wells in Fell

+Block, resulted in a 0.8 mmbbl decrease.
+Finally, revisions in Peru resulted in a 1.3 mmbbl decrease.